Meet the team

 Tom’s day job is a Music and Managing Director of local performing arts company, Kristian Thomas Company, of which he is also a co-founder.
-Whilst oversees the company’s day-to-day running, he is also a musical director for many theatre shows, youth theatre classes, and KTco choir – Voices.
+Whilst he oversees the company’s day-to-day running, he is also a musical director for many theatre shows, youth theatre classes, and KTCo choir – ‘Voices’.

-Justin was bought up listening to a wide variety of music, and grew to appreciate the many different styles and instruments being played.
-He began playing the drums aged 11, and joined several bands while at school.
+Justin was brought up listening to a wide variety of music, and grew to appreciate the many different styles and instruments being played.
+He began playing the drums aged 11, and joined several bands whilst at school.
 Justin went on to study Popular Music and Music Technology at Confetti Institute of Creative Technologies.

 He has had some incredible experiences as a performer, from musical theatre to playing at Rock City and Download Festival.
 His love of teaching is obvious and is always amazed at how well they do – especially a grade 1 pupil who achieved a grade 8 distinction in just one year!

 Justin’s days are full of teaching drums, guitar and ukulele in schools, followed by evenings performing, arranging and producing music and family time!
 He finds his SEDMC role incredibly rewarding – focusing on turning practice into performance, which gives a purpose and aim to rehearsals.
 He loves the variety of his work and feels very lucky to spend so much time with people who share his enjoyment and passion for music.